-“Sally is gorgeous,” I said, “She can give a guy whiplash just by walking down the hall…but let me ask you this, who is the one guy who never drools over her?”
+“Sally is gorgeous,” I said, “She gives the guys whiplash just by walking down the hall…but let me ask you this, who is the one guy who never drools over her?”

 “Ralph?” he said.

-“That’s right,” I said, “Ralph has a sixth sense for people’s insecurities and Sally is so gorgeous that it upsets her when a guy, even a guy like Ralph, does not find her attractive and that his why she is obsessed with him.”
+“That’s right,” I said, “Ralph is a creep who has a sixth sense for people’s insecurities.
+Sally is so gorgeous that it upsets her when a guy, even someone like Ralph, does not find her attractive and that his why she is obsessed with him.”

 “So if I could develop a potion to make her feel secure…”

 “Give it up,” I told him.
 “The secret to love is not a potion, or something you wear, the secret is finding someone you need, not someone you want.
 Find a person who is good for you.”

 “Yeah,” I joked, “and the closer I come to retirement, the wiser I feel.”